A Salsa Verde Convert

 It’s fresh without that bitter taste (still trying to figure out what caused that in the first place).
 It tastes delicious in my Sour Cream Chicken Enchilada sauce and just plain on a crisp tortilla chip.

 Roasting the tomatillos, onion and pepper and then cooking the entire mixture for a few minutes makes all the difference in the world.
-It mellows the flavors to absolute perfection.
-Also, depending on how hot you like it, remove some or all of the seeds and membrane from the serrano or jalapeno pepper.
-I like mine pretty spicy, so I leave in half.
+It mellows the flavors of the tomatillos and peppers to absolute perfection.

 Roasted Salsa Verde